 It can take a long time to find just the right sea glass to make a perfect pair of earrings.
 Decades of natural tumbling on ocean tides can turn scrap glass into lovely frosted gems, perfect for making beautiful pieces of jewellery which are both rare and precious.
 It is easy to see why these alluring gifts from the sea are sometimes called ‘mermaid tears’.
 Almost all the sea glass in my jewellery has been hand-collected by me and my partner, Clive, from the beautiful beaches of Northumberland.

 My passion is to make sure that the right piece of jewellery reaches the right person and I’d be delighted to help you with your choice and to answer any questions you may have.
 Please just get in touch and we can take it from there.
-All my jewellery is wrapped in sterling silver and 14k goldfill wire, most of my pendants are sold with an 18″ silver chain and earrings are mounted on sterling silver hooks.
+All my jewellery is wrapped in sterling silver and 14k goldfill wire and earrings are mounted on sterling silver hooks.
 All are gift-boxed, with an information card about the stones, and how to care for your jewellery.

 I have made every effort to reproduce colours faithfully but some minor variations may occur occasionally.
 Please note that all sizes are approximate and prices do not include postage and packing.